Fishing Season Calendar

 Further explanation: Kona is the Pacific blue marlin capital of the world.
 At times (not determined by the calendar) marlin are the most common daily catch here.
 The "daily average" of a good charter boat that goes trolling all day (most boats only troll) will "average" just under 1 marlin in every 4 days of fishing.
 The way this "daily average" works is misleading.
 The average is based on the number of marlin caught in a year divided by the number of days fished in a year.
 Multiple marlin caught in a single day brings that "daily average" up but in reality, is it a "daily" average?
 When the Kona marlin bite is "on", you might catch more than one marlin in a day.
 The bite is considered "on" when 50% of the boats going out are catching marlin.
 When the marlin bite is "off", you might not see a marlin for several weeks.
 A good blue marlin run can happen for a short period of time in any month of the year.
 The Striped marlin are here in the winter (not always) and are a rare catch in the summer months but not unheard of.
 Black marlin are rare with less than a dozen caught a year here.
 Sailfish are rare too but do show up from time to time.
 Spearfish show up in big numbers here and are one of the best eating fish there is.
 In general, if you plan on trolling for billfish all day, unless the bite is "on", also plan on not catching any.
 The statistics are not in your favor.
 Some anglers have tried for years and haven't caught a billfish yet.
 It is a gamble though so first time winners happen all the time.

 Mahi mahi (dolphin fish) can be caught year round as can ono (wahoo).
 Use the chart above for peak season(s) but again, the runs may not happen according to the calendar.
+Ono are usually targeted by trolling near shore so if you're targeting ono, that's typically the only thing that you might catch.
+All of the other fish are targeted further offshore.
 In the summer months we normally get "blind strike" yellowfin tuna bites.
 A 100+ yellowfin can hop on your line any time you're trolling but in the other seasons, blind strikes are rare.
 Yellowfin tuna commonly travel with the spotted dolphins (called a porpoise school) so any time of year you run into a porpoise school, there's a chance of catching 100+ lb. yellowfin tuna.
 There are only a few boats in Kona that aggressively search out and target the schools.
 Smaller yellowfin (under 15 lbs.) and small bigeye tuna are common around the fish aggregation buoys (FAD's) in the winter months.
 Sometimes they come in early and sometimes they stay into the summer months.
 The "big" bigeye tuna are an uncommon catch here.
 Skipjack tuna are the most common fish we have.
 At under 10 lbs., they're considered bait fish here.
 Once they reach over 10 lbs. they are called "otado" or "otaru".
-If properly bled and iced, they're a good eating fish.
-If you've ever eaten "Chink Light" canned tuna, that was skipjack that you were eating.
+When properly bled and iced, they're a good eating fish.
+Pacific skipjack is the most commonly consumed tuna is the U.S. in the form of "Chunk Light" canned tuna.

 Amberjack, almaco jack (not related to skipjack), giant trevally (known simply as GT) and a variety of sharks are the most common fish caught near and on the bottom year round.
 All of these are hard fighting sport fish.
 Snapper and grouper are more of a bycatch while going for the bigger game bottom fish as are some other types of trevally and the occasional "what's that" ?